 Kepha Design and Contracts’ flooring installation services will ensure your new floor is made from the best materials and laid to the highest standards of craftsmanship.

-With office carpet and home floor covering renovation projects, engaging the services of a specialised flooring contractor will guarantee your new floor is an exact fit for your requirements, while adding a touch of class to your property that will help to increase its value.
+The expertise of our flooring service contractors will guarantee your floor is an exact fit for your requirements, while adding a touch of class to your property that’ll help to increase its value.
+Hence, we’ll:

-Flooring comes in a broad range of materials, making it possible to select a floor covering that looks good while matching the specific needs of different types of homes and offices.
+Flooring comes in a broad range of materials, making it possible to select a floor covering that looks good while matching the specific needs of different types of homes, offices, and shops.

-To ensure your floor renovation is everything you ever wanted it to be – a stylish, functional feature to be proud of:
+To ensure your floor installation is everything you want it to be – a stylish, functional feature to be proud of:

-- Carefully examine the many different floor types available;
+- Examine the many different room flooring types available.

 Seeking a renovation contractor you can trust?